New hub gives firms taste of artificial intelligence

 The SenseTime International AI Innovation Hub, a "living lab" open to businesses and its partners, features eight zones that showcase real-world AI applications in industries such as education, healthcare and entertainment.

-Noting that Singapore had tremendous growth potential to become the centre for AI innovation in the region, Dr Xu Li, co-founder and chief executive officer of SenseTime, said: "We hope to bring more original innovation and responsible AI technologies to accelerate South-east Asia's digital economy."
+Noting that Singapore had tremendous growth potential to become the centre for AI innovation in South-east Asia, Dr Xu Li, co-founder and chief executive officer of SenseTime, said: "We hope to bring more original innovation and responsible AI technologies to accelerate South-east Asia's digital economy."

 SenseTime established regional headquarters in Singapore in 2018.

-Aspiring students of AI will also get a leg up through the partnerships created on Monday.
+Aspiring students of AI will also get a leg up through the partnerships created yesterday.

-SenseTime will join the Youth Interns Exchange Scheme (YES) to offer internships to tertiary students at its offices in China and Singapore.
-Launched last year, YES is a bilateral internship exchange scheme that aims to enhance interaction, understanding and cooperation between Singapore and China.

-Ms Tin Pei Ling, chief executive officer at Business China, said: "It's important that our young people are exposed to different cultures and operating environments, and go beyond the textbook to immerse themselves."

-With ITE, SenseTime will provide its education curriculum - with more than 250 hours of online project-based training courses -and train ITE educators to teach students to develop AI algorithms.
+With ITE, SenseTime will provide its education curriculum - which has more than 250 hours of online project-based training courses - and train ITE educators to teach students to develop AI algorithms.

-At a panel discussion about the role of AI education in future-proofing Singaporeans that was part of the event, ITE chief executive Low Khah Gek said: "Young people are open to new technology, and they take it up naturally.
+Speaking at a panel discussion about the role of AI education that was part of the event, ITE chief executive officer Low Khah Gek said: "Young people are open to new technology, and they take it up naturally.
 Our challenge is that we need educators to be familiar with AI skills and solutions."

 Additionally, SenseTime will attach ITE students with its partners to work on AI projects, and work with ITE to develop training programmes in computer vision and smart cities for adult learners.